mbestavros/browser-power-hour/README.md

 ## Tested browsers

-As of 2023-04-19, the tool supports three different Android browsers (more to come):
+As of 2024-01-02, the tool supports three different Android browsers (more to come):

 - Google Chrome
 - Firefox for Android
+- Firefox for Android (Beta)
 - [Cromite](https://github.com/uazo/cromite)
+- Brave
+- Vivaldi

 The tool will automatically detect and use any supported browsers installed on the test device.
 If you're not interested in testing a particular browser, just make sure it's uninstalled (or disable it in the script by changing the appropriate `include` key to `False` in the `BROWSERS` dictionary).